 (b) in relation to a member, the day on which the member’s salary becomes payable;

-“SIS Regulations” means the Superannuation Industry (Supervision) Regulations 1994 of the Commonwealth;
+SIS Regulations means the Superannuation Industry (Supervision) Regulations 1994 of the Commonwealth;

-“splittable contribution” has the same meaning as it has in Division 6.7 of the SIS Regulations.
+splittable contribution has the same meaning as it has in Division 6.7 of the SIS Regulations.

 (2) Regulations 4 to 9 shall have effect for the purposes of the application and interpretation of these regulations.